snek5000/snek5000/docs/joss_paper/paper.md

 TODO: add a lot of citations, in particular of software papers...

-Computational fluid dynamics (CFD) simulations are essential tools in various scientific and engineering disciplines.
-Nek5000 is a CFD Fortran code based on spectral element methods.
-It has a proven track record in numerous applications.
+In recent years, computational fluid dynamics (CFD) simulations have become essential tools in various scientific and engineering disciplines.
+Nek5000 is a well-established CFD Fortran code based on spectral element methods, with a proven track record in numerous applications [@nek5000].
 In this article, we present Snek5000, a Python package designed to streamline the management and visualization of fluid dynamics simulations based on Nek5000.
 The package builds upon the functionality of Nek5000 by providing a user-friendly interface for launching and restarting simulations, loading simulation data, and generating figures and movies.
 This paper introduces Snek5000, discusses its design principles, and highlights its impact on the scientific community.

-## Snek5000: features and capabilities
+# Snek5000: features and capabilities

-### A Fluidsim extension
+## A Fluidsim extension

 Snek5000 is based on the CDF framework Fluidsim [@fluidsim], which introduces the concept of "Fluidsim solvers".
 A Fluidsim solver [@fluidsim] is a set of files describing a set of potential and similar simulations.
 A concrete simulation can be created via a simple and generic Python API.
 For example,

 ```python
 from snek5000_cbox import Simul